apartmentlist/agni/README.md

 of AMQP that is designed to allow 1:1, 1:n and m:n configurations for message passing between Ruby VMs running across many machines.

-One guiding principle of this class is that each message will only ever be consumed once.
+One guiding principle of this queue is that each message will only ever be consumed once.
 There are use cases where that behavior is not desirable, and for those use cases Messenger should be specialized or another approach should be used altogether.